Turning Blogging into a Business

 Be different – don’t be afraid to be different and share things that not everyone will agree with.

-Make sure you come across as friendly and approachable, this will help attract new readers to you and make brands want to work with you.
+Ensure you come across as friendly and approachable; this will help attract new readers and make brands want to work with you.

 Be prepared to negotiate and haggle.
-This is a business you want the most money you can for your service and your clients want to pay the least they can.
+This is a business where you want to charge the most you can for your service, and your clients want to pay the least they can.
 Be confident to haggle and get the best you can.

 Accept that sometimes you will feel like a failure.

-Always build genuine traffic because otherwise, it will not help in the long run if every blogger you know clicks on your content you will have no true readers!
+Always build genuine traffic, as otherwise, it will not benefit you in the long run.
+If every blogger you know clicks on your content, you will have no true readers!

 So how did I do it?

-After this, I decided to look at doing reviews, paid work and building my blog further.
-This is the point I think many people struggle with.
+After this, I decided to explore doing reviews, taking on paid work, and further developing my blog.
+This is the point, I think, that many people struggle with.
 It is important to remember that brands work with people who they can see do a good job.

-Until you have a lot of content and examples of what they are looking for you are unlikely to get paid for work.
-Starting off reviewing small items you are sent or buying items yourself is the best way to start.
+Until you have a lot of content and examples of what they are looking for, you are unlikely to get paid for work.
+Starting off by reviewing small items you are sent or buying items yourself is the best way to start.

 These are all things you need to work on before you are likely to get paid for work.
-It isn’t as simple as starting a blog and getting work so bear this in mind.
-I was blogging for two years before I started earning more than the odd £50 here and there.
+It isn’t as simple as starting a blog and getting work, so bear this in mind.
+I had been blogging for two years before I started earning more than the occasional £50 here and there.

 Everyone has times when they just have a bit of writer’s block.
 The difference is that love for it keeps us going.
 If you don’t enjoy it then I think the chances of you succeeding in turning it into a business are limited.

-I am very open to working with different brands and sharing a variety of things I think my readers will like but more importantly I think I know what they don’t want to see.
-This I believe is also a key to success.
+I am open to working with various brands and sharing a range of content that I believe my readers will enjoy.
+More importantly, I think I know what they don’t want to see.
+This I believe is also a key to blogging success.

-In my eyes, my readers are my friends who I am sharing things with that I think they will enjoy.
+In my eyes, my readers are my friends with whom I share things that I think they will enjoy.
 I would never encourage my readers to buy things I wouldn’t buy myself.
-This is another thing to think about.
+This is another consideration to keep in mind.

-If you want to blog and turn it into a business as I have then remember to be creative, enjoy it and also be business-like about it.
+If you want to blog and turn it into a business, as I have, then remember to be creative, enjoy it, and also approach it in a business-like manner.

-If you try to do everyone who emails you to work with you a favour then you will never earn much at all.
-Be strong and be decisive and in time you could have your own blogging business too.
+If you try to do a favour for everyone who emails you to work with you, then you will never earn much at all.
+Be strong and be decisive, and in time, you could have your own blogging business too.

 I would love to one day have an app for my blog and start a podcast.
-I have looked at mobile apps developers and podcast hosts in preparation!
+I have looked at mobile app developers and podcast hosts in preparation!
 Watch this space!